apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 #### Processes

 There are some fairly extensive abstractions around getting process information from the operating system.
-There is an `os::Process` type that gets provided by utiltiies like `os::processes`.
+There is an `os::Process` type that gets provided by utilities like `os::processes`.
 You can construct an arbitrary fork/exec process tree by constructing an `os::Fork`, get all the processes in a process tree using `os::pstree`, and kill all the processes in a process tree using `os::killtree` (the latter is similar to the shell command `kill` but strictly more powerful in that it can walk a process tree, following groups and sessions if requested).

 #### `sysctl`